 - Required readings.
 There are two assigned books: Roger Daniels, Coming to America and Peter Kolchin, American Slavery.
 There are several other required readings (plus a variety of optional readings) available to students on Courses.
 Assigned readings are used for quizzes, exams, and lectures.

 - Optional readings.
 There is a short list of books that students can read for extra credit.
-(Titles may change from semester to semester, and the list for Fall 2015 includes Penne Restad, Christmas in America.)
 After reading, students will meet with me and other interested students to discuss the book.

 - Three exams (53%).
 Each exam consists of one or two essays.
 The first exam is about early and colonial America; the second on the nineteenth century; and the final exam on the twentieth century.
 The final exam also includes a cumulative component.

 - Heritage project (20%).
-As common of most HIST 204 sections, each student will research, present, and write an essay on a topic related in one or more ways to their background or heritage.
+Each student will research, present, and write an essay on a topic related in one or more ways to their background or heritage.
 The topic may be related to ancestry, culture, geography, professional aspiration, and/or life-long interests.

 Because the course covers all American history in one semester, the pace is quick and the content selective.
 From my syllabus: